justinjandoc/justinjandoc.github.io/essays/pockets-full-of-(es)lint.md

 There are numerous other errors I have made, but ESLint has made it easier to fix these.
 All it takes is a few mouse clicks and my code is automatically fixed to adhere to the standards.
 Without this feature, ESLint would have been extremely tedious to use, as that would require things such as reading documentation to even have a grasp on why a block of code is _improper_.

 ESLint will only help me shape my own personal preferences, as well as give me good coding standards that will allow me and others to easily read the programs I write.
-Having a consistent style is something nice that you should always have in your pocket.
+Having a consistent style is something nice that you should always have in your pockets.